Academic Assistance Center

-- Construction of a new 540-bed residence hall and dining center will begin in fall 2014.
+- Construction of a new 540-bed residence hall and dining center is now underway.
 The new facility will be named Wefald Hall.

 - The inaugural year of operation for Honors House – the department’s living community for students participating in the University Honors Program – Was a great success and promises to be a mutually beneficial partnership for the two organizations.

 - Three dining center employees – Cynthia Arias-Dowling, Jennifer Morris, and Jacy Lucas – received a scholarship from the prestigious International Foodservice Manufactures Association in recognition of their dedication in the dining center and classroom.

 - The Sudder Foundation will fund three residential Connecting Across Topics (CAT) communities in the residence halls.
 These communities house groups of freshmen with similar academic interests in order to enhance academic and social opportunities.

 - Lafene has successfully screened over 5,000 students to comply with new Kansas statute regarding tuberculosis exposure.